Climate Change

 Short-term 1-3 years

-Transition Risks: (Q) Increased cost of raw materials
+Transition Risks: The cost of raw materials increased

-Physical risk: (J) Increased severity of extreme weather events such as cyclones and floods
+Physical risk: Extreme weather events such as hurricanes and floods

 Mid-to-long term 3-10 years

-Transition Risks: (P) Substitution of existing products services with low-carbon alternatives
+Transition Risks: The Company’s existing products and services are replaced by low-carbon products

 Identification of Climate Change-Related Opportunities and Response Measures